Agent Types

 Can I use both agent types simultaneously?

 Yes.
-You can have self-hosted agents for your primary workloads while using shared agents as a fallback.
+You can have XIM nodes for your primary workloads while using shared agents as a fallback.
 Configure this in your endpoint settings under "Fallback Options."

 What happens if my agent goes offline?

-When an agent disconnects, it enters the disconnected state.
-Requests are routed to other available agents.
+When an agent disconnects, requests are routed to other available agents.
 If no agents are available and fallback is enabled, requests go to shared agents.
 If fallback is disabled, requests are queued until an agent becomes available.
+See Agent Lifecycle for details.

-How do I migrate from shared to self-hosted?
+How do I migrate from shared to XIM?

 Are my requests visible to other users on shared agents?